25 Best Internships for High School Students in 2025

 Location: Remote

-FPRI offers internships for students during the Summer, Fall, and Spring terms.
-Interns have the opportunity to connect with members of the foreign relations community and gain experience working for a prestigious think tank.
-Each intern is paired with a scholar or professional in the field who will work with them to develop industry-specific skills as well as sharpen general skills that come from working in a professional environment such as communication, collaboration, critical thinking, and time management.
+FPRI offers summer internships, as well as internships during the school year in both the fall and spring.
+Interns have the chance to connect with members of the foreign relations community and gain experience working for a prestigious think tank.
+Each intern is paired with a scholar or professional in the field who will work with them to develop industry-specific skills as well as sharpen general skills such as communication, collaboration, critical thinking, and time management.
 Summer interns have the opportunity to attend weekly foreign policy and career-focused seminars with guest speakers.
 Additionally, interns have the opportunity to work on a research paper to be considered for publication on FPRI’s Intern Corner.

 Ages: 15-17